-Also see "Rear Safety Belt Comfort Guides" under Lap-Shoulder Belt on page 1-20.
+Also see "Rear Safety Belt Comfort Guides" under Lap-Shoulder Belt on page 2-27.

-According to accident statistics, children and infants are safer when properly restrained in a child restraint system or infant restraint system secured in a rear seating position.
+According to accident statistics, children and infants are safer when properly restrained in the rear seating positions than in the front seating positions.

 In a crash, children who are not buckled up can strike other people who are buckled up, or can be thrown out of the vehicle.
 Older children need to use safety belts properly.